Many services gateway hardware components are sensitive to damage

 strap.
 The measurement should be in the range of 1 to 10 Mohms.

-When handling any component that is removed from the chassis,
+When handling any component that has been removed from

-verify that the equipment end of your ESD strap is attached to one
+the chassis, verify that the equipment end of your ESD strap is attached

-of the ESD points on the chassis, which are shown in Figure 5 and Figure 6.
+to one of the ESD points on the chassis, which are shown in Figure 6, and Figure 7.

 Avoid contact between the component and your clothing.